Webmuffin-com/TutorBotServer/README.md

 The design is simple and can be easily modified to do different things.

+## Pre requisites

+In order to set the required secrets you need to duplicate the file `env.example.txt` and name it `env.txt` and fill its contents with the corresponding secrets.

 ## Build executable bundles

 ### MacOS / Linux